javoraptor/react-spring-nasa/README.md

 # NASA Rover Image App

-React/boot application to fetch rover images based on search criteria or file provided.
+React/Springboot application to fetch rover images based on search criteria or file provided.
+Performance has been taken into consideration and led to the use of **caching**, **async REST calls** and **websockets** in order to minimize wait time by users.
 [App website](https://nasa-ui.herokuapp.com/)

 ## Getting Started